 5. Ask for help.

-If you can’t see through your worry.
-If it’s chewing you up on the inside and you can not let it go, ask someone you love for help or join a community of people who want to help.
-Try the MindBodyWise Living Room on Facebook.
+If you can’t see through your worry, if it’s eating you up on the inside and you can not let it go, ask someone you love for help or join a community of people who want to help.
+Try the MindBodyWise Living Room.

 6. Know what’s best for you.